The Importance of Service in 12-Step Groups

 There is no need for the individual to be a member of a 12-Step group for them to become involved in service.
 There are plenty of official and unofficial ways that those in recovery can help others.
 Such work is highly rewarding, and it can strengthen the commitment of the individual to their own recovery.

-Anything that directly or indirectly helps others in recovery could be considered service.
+Anything that directly or indirectly helps others in recovery could be considered a service.
 Examples of this type of work include:

 Service in recovery benefits both the giver and receiver.
 Benefits of being of service include: